SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 Refer to the [HTTP Access ASP.NET 4.x](#http-access-asp-net-4-x) section below to see the overall steps required to enable HTTP access to endpoints in a 4.x application.

 To add the Info actuator endpoint, use the `UseInfoActuator()` method from [ActuatorConfigurator](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointWeb/ActuatorConfigurator.cs).
 Optionally you can provide a list of `IInfoContributor`'s should you want to customize the actuator endpoint.
-If none are provided any, defaults will be provided.
+If none are provided, defaults will be provided.

 The following example shows how enable the Info endpoint and use the `GitInfoContributor` and `AppSettingsInfoContributor` as `IInfoContributor`s.